Alfresco/alfresco-ng2-components/docs/data-column.component.md

 </data-column>
 ```

-In the Example below we will add the [ng2-alfresco-tag](https://www.npmjs.com/package/ng2-alfresco-tag) component is integrate in the document list.
+In the Example below we will integrate the [adf-tag-node-list](tag-node-list.component.md) component
+with the document list.

 ```html
 <data-column